-Children who are 6 and younger are at increased risk for lead poisoning.
-Factors that increase your child's risk for lead poisoning include: Ingesting non-food items, also known as pica—a behavior in most young children and some children with neurodevelopmental disordersLiving in a house or apartment built before 1960Living in neighborhoods where homes were built before 1960Living in a home with adults whose work or hobbies put them in contact with leadReceiving transfusions from adults who have relatively high lead levels in the blood.
+Children who are 6 years old and younger are at increased risk for lead poisoning.
+Other factors that increase your child's chances of lead poisoning include: Ingesting non-food items, also known as pica—a behavior in most young children and some children with neurodevelopmental disordersLiving in a house or apartment built before 1960Living in neighborhoods where homes were built before 1960Living in a home with adults whose work or hobbies put them in contact with leadReceiving transfusions from adults who have relatively high lead levels in the blood.
 This is a special risk for small infants receiving newborn intensive care.Being born to a mother who has high levels of lead stored in her bones.
 Pregnancy often causes this lead to move from the bones to the bloodstream.
 It may cross the placenta and affect a developing baby.

 Breast milk may also contain lead.
 Nursing mothers who live in houses with lead hazards may transmit lead to their babies through

 Children with lead poisoning often show no symptoms.
 However, the toxic metal can negatively affect nearly every system in the body.

 One of the most serious concerns is lead's harmful effect on the neurological system.
 For every 10 mcg/dL increase in blood lead levels, there is a 2-3 point decline in IQ test scores.
 Lead poisoning is also associated with neurodevelopment problems, such as: Attention deficit disorder

 (ADD) and other behavioral problemsLearning disabilitiesMotor skill deficits